net-lisias-ksph/KIS/ModuleKISItem.md

 - `equipBoneName`: Name of the bone used to set the equip position of the item (use item debug tool to find names)
 - `equipPos`: Relative position of the item once equipped
 - `equipDir`: Relative rotation of the item once equipped
+- `carriable`: Allow the part to be carried by a kerbal.
+Carriable item use the 'equipSlot' parameter to check if the slot is used (it's possible to carry multiple item using different slot name).
+- `allowAttachOnStatic`: Allow the item to be attached on the ground with a tool (screwdriver or wrench).
+'ModuleKISItem' module will send a message (part 'SendMessage' method) to the part attached.